 '22 Projected ecommerce revenue

 Popular local payment methods

-Indonesia is characterised by a large unbanked/under-banked population.
+Turkey is characterised by a large unbanked/under-banked population.
 This plays an important role in the country’s payment preferences.

 Visa Inc. is a payments technology company that provides digital payments across more than 200 countries and territories.

 Mastercard Inc. is the second-largest payment-processing corporation worldwide.

 Troy is Turkey’s domestic card scheme.
 More than 20 Turkish banks issue a range of credit, debit and prepaid Troy cards.

 DCB (Direct Carrier Billing) is an online mobile payment method which allows Turkish consumers to make purchases by charging payments to their mobile phone carrier bill<.

 Ecommerce is accelerating in Turkey.
 Here are 3 reasons why: